Ellie

 Option 2.
 Delete the default accounts and add new users manually

-You’re recommended to remove the existing users and groups which have permission to log on as a Remote Desktop Services client and manually add the users you’d like to grant Remote Desktop access to.
+You’re recommended to remove the existing users and groups that have permission to log on as a Remote Desktop Services client and manually add the users you’d like to grant Remote Desktop access to.
 This isn’t an essential step, but it gives you more power over which accounts get to use Remote Desktop.

 Step 1.
 Press Win + to open the Run dialog box, type in “secpol.msc” and click OK.